BakkesModWiki/BakkesModWiki.github.io/content/plugin_tutorial/starting_a_plugin.md

 };
 {{< /highlight >}}

 Now we will look at the `CoolPlugin.cpp` file.
-Here you write the code that will define the functions First it includes your header so it can define the functions described above
+Here you write the code that will define the functions
+First it includes your header so it can define the functions described above

 {{< highlight cpp "linenos=table" >}}
 #include "pch.h"
 #include "CoolPlugin.h"
 {{< /highlight >}}

 Next it declares the plugin.
 The string in "" will be used in the plugin manager to describe the plugin, but it needs to be a short description.
 Keep it to 1 or two words.
 You can also define a plugin version, although the template handles that automatically.
-Finally is the plugin type described [here](/code_snippets/plugin_types/).
-If you don't know what it is, just use `PLUGINTYPE_FREEPLAY`.
+Finally is the plugin type.
+These don't do anything, so just use `PLUGINTYPE_FREEPLAY`.
+Your plugin will still work in any playlist and mode.

 {{< highlight cpp "linenos=table" >}}
 BAKKESMOD_PLUGIN(CoolPlugin, "Cool Plugin", plugin_version, PLUGINTYPE_FREEPLAY)
 {{< /highlight >}}